Trainee Experience

 Image

-At the completion of STAR, STAR scholars will have a solid foundation in crowdsourcing and implementation science, and an established network of HIV research professionals to sustain reductions in HIV prevention disparities among populations most affected, inviting them to the table and creating and nurturing relationships and networks that will create and sustain profound changes in local, national, and global health care.
+At the completion of STAR, STAR scholars will have a solid foundation in crowdsourcing and implementation science, and an established network of HIV research professionals to sustain reductions in HIV prevention among populations most affected, inviting them to the table and creating and nurturing relationships and networks that will create and sustain profound changes in local, national, and global health care.

 We anticipate that the STAR teams will become research partners with the STAR faculty on future grants and research applications, forming new partnerships, as well as writing their own grant proposals.